Port of Karachi: Environmental concerns

+In March 2024, The World Economic Forum (WEF) reported that Pakistan has almost tripled its mangrove forests over the last 30 years.

 The area around the harbour includes several mangrove forests which are constantly under threat from human activities.
 To the east of the port lies Chinna Creek, which covers about 6 km² and is dotted with mangrove islands.
 To the southwest of the port is another much larger mangrove forest in the bay formed by several islands and Manora breakwater; the river Layari flows into this bay, bringing waste from upstream suburbs.

 The beach immediately east of the harbour was the scene of a significant oil spillage when the Greek-registered Tasman Spirit ran aground on 28 July 2003.
 The environmental impact included large numbers of dead fish and turtles and damage to a key mangrove forest, as well as dozens of people suffering nausea.

 Labour relations

 The Karachi Dock Labour Board (KDLB) is responsible for labour relations between employees and the Karachi Port Trust.
 In October 2006, the Pakistan government decided to close down Karachi Dock Labour Board by the end of the year as part of its port strategy and under the National Trade Corridor (NTC) programme.
 The closure of KDLB would cost around Rs 4.2 billion ($70 million) to the national exchequer.